storj/design-docs/20240808-custom-limit-email-notifications.md

 ## Essentials

 Users are able to set custom egress and storage limits on their project.
-The goal of this design is to send users with custom limits emails when they hit 80% and 100% usage of their custom limits.
+They also have a separate segment limit, which cannot be customized without going through support.
+The goal of this design is to send users with custom bandwidth/storage limits emails when they hit 80% and 100% usage of their custom limits, and to send the same kinds of emails for segment limits.
 This addition ensures that a user is aware that they are approaching their current limits, and gives them the opportunity to increase their limits before exceeding them.

+The initial rollout of this feature will be opt-in per project.

 ### Header